jessepav/lacygoill-wiki-backup/markdown/syntax.md

 Besides, we should improve our knowledge of the markdown syntax.

-In the  end, if you  decide to enable html  ftplugins in markdown  files, you'll have to fix some options afterwards, like 'sw'.
+In the  end, if you  decide to enable html  ftplugins in markdown  files, you'll have to fix some options afterward, like 'sw'.

 ##
 # Overview